AmaranthosLabs/AmaranthosLabs/composable.md

 ---
 > A [distributed](https://www.splunk.com/en_us/data-insider/what-are-distributed-systems.html) knowledge encapsulation system based on [Functional Reactive Programming](https://codedocs.org/what-is/functional-reactive-programming) and [Event Sourcing](https://www.eventstore.com/blog/what-is-event-sourcing).

-We work with enormous amounts of continuously growing information.
+In less than a few centuries, our information devices have exploded from 1, our brain, to a few in books and physical objects, to thousands or even millions of digital and analog sources over our lifetimes.
+We need to participate in a world that is demanding more and more from us in order just to participate.
+We need more knowledge, faster, at more times, to interact with our already stored and processed information, that just keeps growing.

 From 2020 to 2025 it will grow from [64 to 180 zettabytes](https://www.statista.com/statistics/871513/worldwide-data-created/).
 Computing today requires quite a lot of information and a way to interchange it effectively, lest you will be the interchange.
 We need a standard way to connect it, relate it and query it.

 We want a [Composable Information Machine](/doc/cim).